The Big Book Of: Death

 Published in 1995 and written by Bronwyn Carlton, the Big Book of Death begins by providing the inside story on execution methods — from drawing and quartering to the electric chair.
 From there it moves on to bizarre suicides, weird deaths, burial methods, and the great beyond.
 The reader learns the origin of the guillotine, visits cryogenically preserved bodies, and even sees how cheese can be used as a murder weapon.

 Conspiracies

 Published in 1995 and written by Doug Moench, the Big Book of Conspiracies won the 1996 Eisner Award for Best Anthology.
-It focuses on plots and cover-ups, including the Watergate scandal, Silkwood, the Iran-Contra scandal, and the assassinations of John F. Kennedy, Malcolm X, Robert Kennedy, and Martin Luther King.
+It focuses on plots and cover-ups, including the Watergate scandal, Silkwood, the Iran–Contra affair, and the assassinations of John F. Kennedy, Malcolm X, Robert Kennedy, and Martin Luther King.
 This book explores all these schemes and more, using a stream of real and imagined "facts" to explain how shadowy forces — including the CIA, the Freemasons, the Holy See, the Trilateral Commission, and even extraterrestrials — may be conspiring to shape world events.